the-pinbo/crop-prediction/README.md

 1. [Open Weather](http://api.openweathermap.org/)
 2. [Latitude and Logitude Finder](https://www.latlong.net)

-We have created an interactive interface for users to enter relevant data to get predictions for their crop.
+Further, we have created an interactive interface for users to enter relevant data to get predictions for their crop.

 ![Preview](preview2.png)